How to use Scaniverse

 Yes, we will continue to support and improve our LiDAR and photogrammetry modes.
 For some applications, LiDAR and/or photogrammetry can be preferable to Gaussian splatting, and we intend to support these long-term.

-Sharing and exporting splats
+Sharing and exporting scans

 No, there are rules and guidelines (see Scaniverse Content Guidelines in addition to our Player Guidelines), the most important being: